Minor Permits, Hydrostatic Test Discharges, Domestic Wastewater, & Other Permits

 See the Guidelines for Minor Permits for more information.

-Hydrostatic Test Water Discharge
+Hydrostatic Test Water Discharge to Land Surface

 Permits to discharge hydrostatic test (HT) water to land surface are a minor permit processed by Environmental Permits & Support in Austin.
 Pipelines must be tested to ensure safety.
 One method to ensure safety is to fill the pipe with water to see if it can handle the hydrostatic load.
 Once the water enters the pipe, it is considered oil and gas waste and so it cannot be discharged to the land surface without a permit.
 Apply here for a HT permit.